 Musicians who use it: Dimitri Vegas & Like Mike, Boyinaband

 |Value for money:||9/10|

 3. ASTON ORIGIN (new entry)

 Designed and Built in the UK, Aston Origin is a high-performance cardioid condenser microphone.
 With a unique and appealing design, it will draw the attention of many musicians and producers.

 The Origin is designed to deliver a smooth, warm, and crisp sound for original and transparent recordings.
 This versatile microphone is useful to record vocals as well as instruments such as acoustic guitars.
 If by any chance looking for a new tool, check the best acoustic guitars of 2019.

 The cardioid pattern is very effective at canceling out background noise, and Aston Origin does it perfectly.
 The beautiful design looks not only great but also offers outstanding protection of your microphone’s capsule.
 There is also a mesh-knit pop filter built into the wave-form head for even better performance in voice recording.
-Plus, with a frequency response from 20Hz to 20kHz and maximum SPL at 127dB, you won’t have to worry about loud vocalists.
+Plus, with a frequency response from 20Hz to 20kHz and a maximum SPL at 127dB, you won’t have to worry about loud vocalists.

 Musicians who use it: Stevie Wonder

 The Lewitt LCT 440 PURE is, as usual, a large-diaphragm condenser microphone.
 It uses the same high-end components and capsule technology as Lewitt’s prestige models, but LCT 440 PURE is available for less than $300.